eProsima/Fast-DDS-docs/docs/fastdds/use_cases/zero_copy/zero_copy.rst

 *   Only plain types are supported.
 *   Suitable for |PREALLOCATED_MEMORY_MODE-api| and |PREALLOCATED_WITH_REALLOC_MEMORY_MODE-api|
     memory configurations only.
+*   Due to Datawriter's history is shared, Datareaders' history depth is subdued to the Datawriter's history depth.
+    Although the Datareader's history depth is larger than Datawriter's, this contract cannot be complied using this technique.
+    As advise, use for Datareaders' history depth a value equal or minor than the Datawriter's.

 .. note::
     Zero-Copy transfer support for non-plain types may be implemented in future releases of *Fast DDS*.